ARE YOU INTERESTED IN BECOMING A PART OF

-WHAT: Magical Mondays with Marathon Community Theatre is a 30-minute or so video show featuring you as our stars.
+WHAT is Magical Mondays with Marathon Community Theatre?
+MMwithMCT is a 30-minute or so video show featuring you as our stars.
 I, Jackie O’Neil, will direct the production with the help of my producer, Mindy Kaufman.
-Each Monday our General Manager, Jeanette Gierula, will email a link to the video to our members and patrons where they will be encouraged to share it again on their social media allowing their friends and family to enjoy our video also.
+Every other Monday our General Manager, Jeanette Gierula, will email a link to the video to our members and patrons where they will be encouraged to share it again on their social media allowing their friends and family to enjoy our video also.
 It's free, but will include a not so subtle ad on “how to donate to MCT.”
 The video will be available to view on ourwebsite on every other Monday afternoon as a bi-weeekly show.

 The show will be kind of a miniature "One Weekend Only" made up mostly of monologues, which can be videoed as “selfies” using your phone, tablet or computer safely from your home.
 Skits performed and videoed by family members living in the same home are also welcome.
 Monologues can range from 30-seconds to 2-minutes, but there will be exceptions for classics.
 Skits involving 2 people or more may have up to 3-minutes of video.
 If ou need a monologue, please email me and I will be glad to send you one I personally choose for you; or choose one for yourself (see rules below).
 Original true stories (like a “Story Slam”) are also welcome.
 Just keep them under 3-minutes.